-Renowned investigations on waqfs, (Barnes, 1986; Powers, 1989; Hennigan, 2004; Kozlowski, 2008), have extensively focused on the institution as lived in historically predominant Muslim communities like the Mamluk (1250-1517) periods, Ottoman Empire (1299-1922), and in the Asian sub-continent.
+Renowned investigations on waqfs, (Barnes 1986; Powers 1989; Hennigan 2004; Kozlowski 2008), have extensively focused on the institution as lived in historically predominant Muslim communities like the Mamluk (1250-1517) periods, Ottoman Empire (1299-1922), and in the Asian sub-continent.
 Observations made in these studies portray waqfs as primarily practiced according to Islamic normative precepts under Muslim political, administrative, and juridical institutions.
-However, figures by the Kenya National Bureau of Statistics (KNBS) derived from the National Housing and Population Census (2009), place Muslims in Kenya at 11.2 per cent (i.e. 4.3 million) of the thirty eight million people.
+However, figures by the Kenya National Bureau of Statistics (KNBS) derived from the Kenya Population and Housing Census (2009), place Muslims in Kenya at 11.2% (i.e. 4.3 million) of the thirty eight million people.
 This makes Muslims to be the largest minority religious group in the country.
-Above all, the institution of waqf is managed by a state agency, the Waqf Commissioners of Kenya (WCK) under the auspices of a secular law, the Waqf Commissioners Act (1951) rather than the Shari^ca.2 Clearly, conclusions drawn from the experiences of predominant Muslim communities would not adequately explain the same among minority groups in predominant Christian societies, especially where administration of waqfs is strictly by secular state policies and civil statutes like in Kenya.
+Above all, the institution of waqf is managed by a state agency, the Waqf Commissioners of Kenya (WCK) under the auspices of a secular law, the Waqf Commissioners Act (1951) rather than the Sharica.
+Clearly, conclusions drawn from the experiences of predominant Muslim communities would not adequately explain the same among minority groups in predominant Christian societies, especially where administration of waqfs is strictly by secular state policies and civil statutes like in Kenya.